Open Source · Self-Hosted

 Delegate coding tasks to your favorite CLI

-• Claude Code, Codex, or Kimi as worker CLIs
+• Claude Code or Codex as worker CLIs

 • Monorepo-aware validation scoped to changed packages